Creatives, educators & cultural professionals are being called to lead in response to today’s intersecting environmental & social challenges.

 2022: London Royal College of Art Doctoral Training Programme for Dr Catherine Dromor

-2020 Webinar Crawford Art College MTU EcoArt Level 9 course, Crawford Contemporary Applied MA by Research programme,
+2020 Webinar, Crawford Art College MTU EcoArt Level 9 course, Crawford Contemporary Applied MA by Research programme,

 2020 Interview Carlow – Our Thriving Tribe, VISUAL research EU project and book.